aborche/qemu-guest-agent/README.md

 # QEMU Guest Agent

-QEMU Guest Agent version adopted for FreeBSD
+QEMU Guest Agent version for FreeBSD guest

 ## WARNING!!!

 This port provides as is and now in deep development status.
 Many commands is not working, for example "fsfreeze".
 We try make a patches for vcpu and fs features at FreeBSD.
+Command reference and current status in FreeBSD can be found [here](https://github.com/aborche/qemu-guest-agent/supported_command_reference.txt)

 ## Getting Started